davidegaspar/davidegaspar/RESUME.md

 ### Labs

-In order to lower the barrier of entry and spread best practices across engineering, along with another colleague, pioneered a set of step by step guides to deliver a field tested solutions for a specific engineering problems.
+In order to lower the barrier of entry and spread best practices across engineering, along with another colleague, pioneered a set of step by step guides to deliver field tested solutions for specific engineering problems.

-Engineers can now, implement "cookie cutter" solutions fast, kickstart development quickly, and build on it.
+Engineers can now, kickstart development quickly, implement "cookie cutter" solutions fast, and build on it.
 At the same time they own all the code and are able to run it without waiting for other teams.
 It's also a great way to learn software design patterns and best practices.

 Currently our Labs cover topics like Deployment, Secrets and Infrastructure as Code, but topics like Observability and Migrations are in the works.

-### Infrastructure as Code

-- lit

-### Consulting

 ### Kubernetes Clusters

-- tools
-- vogue GQ
-- global
-- EKS / Terraform (Tectonic)
-- several production workloads, apis
+Built several Kubernetes clusters around the globe in multiple regions, both fully managed and AWS EKS.
+These clusters serve both internal and external customers and run websites that serve millions of users like Vogue and GQ digital consumers.
+All the tooling needed for engineers is built in, like logging, metrics, auto scaling and failover systems.

 ### CircleCI Infrastructure

+CircleCI Enterprise serves 150+ engineers around the world.

-Designed and built the supporting infrastructure with IaC, including DNS, Load balancing, Zero Trust Authentication and Backup system.
+Designed and built the supporting infrastructure with IaC, including DNS, Load balancing, Scaling, Zero Trust Authentication and Backup systems.

-- 150+ developers around the world
-- monitoring, observability
-- resilience, upgrades
-- secret managemnt
+Responsible for maintenance and monitoring (SLOs), configuration, upgrades and engineer experience.

-### AWS account managemnet
+### AWS account provisioning

-- okta
-- cloud gov
-- terraform support
-- aws cli auth
+Provisioned 20+ AWS accounts for markets and Hubs around the world.
+With the use of IaC (Terraform) via Pipelines (CircleCI), deployed Okta SSO integration, Cloud Governance tools (CloudHealth / Stealthwatch) and Terraform state storage and locking.

 ### eFinancialCareers Services + UI migration to AWS
 Successfully helped migrate all our stack to AWS, by building a template micro service stack that ran Docker applications on EC2 using Terraform.
 All micro services now follow a standard Infrastructure Stack including WAF, ELBs/ALBs, CloudFront, Nginx, Docker, ASG/EC2, CloudWatch Metrics Alarms and Dashboards and Splunk logging.
 All micro services have a Pipeline (CodePipeline) complete with Github and Jenkins integration, that build, deploy and test each service.
 All micro services have a Runbook for On Call support.